WMXZ-EU/MTP_t4/README.md

    - T4.x edit teensy/avr/cores/teensy4/usb_desc.h with content of 'modifications_for_cores_teensy4' (insert after MTP_DISK)
    - T3.x edit teensy/avr/cores/teensy3/usb_desc.h with content of 'modifications_for_cores_teensy3' (insert after MTP_DISK)
    - edit teensy/avr/boards.txt with content of 'modifications_for_teensy_avr' (copy to end of file)
- - install also USB2 from WMXZ github
+ - install also USB2 from WMXZ github if cores does not have "usb_mtp.h"
  - install LittleFS from https://github.com/PaulStoffregen/LittleFS for use of LittleFS basd filesystems

  ## Known Issues
    - copying of files and directories work but are not displayed in file explorer, manual unmount/mount sequence required
+   - PC may show empty disk after receiving reset event from Teensy.
+Work around: repeat 'reset' command and close and re-open file explorer.

  ## Scripts
- There are some useful scripts for Windows PoeerShell in scrips directory. open them with right-click "Run with PowerShell"
+ There are some useful scripts for Windows PowerShell in scrips directory. open them with right-click "Run with PowerShell"
   - MTPdir list the files in Teensy
   - MTPreset to reset MTP (disable/enable)